miti997/PayDaysProject/README.md

 # PayDaysProject

-This project creates and displays a CSV file of the pay dates for one year.
+This project creates and displays a CSV file of pay dates for one year starting from the curent month.
 The payment needs to be done on the last working day of each month.